markopuza/markopuza.github.io/index.markdown

 ### HOW MUCH?

 Thanks to the support of the City of Kosice, the player fee (PF) is only 30€.
-Includes 2-days of ultimate, Christmas Party, tournament dinner, sleeping in a gym, and more.
+This includes 2-days of ultimate, Christmas Party, tournament dinner, sleeping in a gym, and more.

 PF is reduced by 5€ for beginners and juniors, and by a further 10€ if you opt-out from tournament dinner.
   (IBAN: SK57 0900 0000 0005 7998 2153 in EUR or through <a href="https://revolut.me/mirosl21">Revolut</a> in whatever currency.)

 ### HOW?